All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Should I get my hormones tested?

 Yes.
-If you are over 40 and experiencing any symptoms of hormonal decline, a comprehensive panel is the first step.
+If you're over 40 and experiencing any symptoms of hormonal decline, a thorough panel is the first step.
 Even without symptoms, baseline testing provides valuable reference data for future comparison Contact provider for current pricing.

 How long does it take to see improvements from lifestyle changes?